 - Just because you’re having a bad day, doesn’t mean you can take it out on me.

-- I’m sorry you’re having a bad day but I’m not interested in hostile conversation.
+- I’m sorry you’re having a bad day, but I’m not interested in a hostile conversation.

 - I can’t believe you are talking to me that way.
 Is something wrong?